-To use a proxy with Curl, you need to pass the required proxy address using the -x or --proxy command line parameter.
-Proxy credentials can also be passed in the proxy string and will be URL decoded by Curl.
+To use a proxy with Curl, you must pass the required proxy address using the -x (or --proxy) command-line option and proxy credentials using the -U (or --proxy-user) command-line switch.
+Proxy credentials may also be passed in the proxy string and will be URL decoded by Curl.
 The proxy string can be prefixed with protocol: //, for example, http:// or socks5://.
 If no protocol is specified, Curl will default to http://.
 If no port number is specified in the proxy string, Curl will default to 1080.

 What is a Proxy Server?

 A proxy server is an intermediate server (software or hardware) between the user (browser, mobile app, etc.) and the website and transfers traffic between them.
 Proxies separate end-user clients from the websites they browse and provide multiple levels of functionality and security.
 For example, proxy servers can compress and encrypt network traffic, prevent intrusion into a local network from the Internet, and monitor employee Internet use during working hours.
 The word "proxy" means "to act on behalf of another," and the proxy server acts on behalf of the end-user.
 When using proxy servers, all requests to the Internet first go to the proxy server, which evaluates the request, applies a set of rules to it, and then, if necessary, forwards the request to the Internet.
 Likewise, server responses are first returned to the proxy, which evaluates and processes them and is only sent to the end-user.
 In some cases, a chain of proxy servers is used to provide greater anonymity on the Internet.